|

 A new venture for me this year was vegetable container gardening with plants I bought at a fundraiser garage sale.
 It has been a fun adventure to bring these plants to harvest and I’m happy to say it was a successful one too.
 Our harvest was used for bacon lettuce tomato sandwiches, additions to salads, and this most tasty homemade yellow pear tomato salsa.
 It was so delicious!

-On this spread I wanted to document and journal about the bunnies that come to our yard.
+When I garden I do so withe purpose of planting for visitors.
+We get a fair number of bunnies in our yard and gardens.
 I always enjoy seeing them (and our dog loves to sniff them out!).
 For me, the fun of journaling is more in creating the page, which makes sense because I’m a visual person.
 But by shear function of creating these pages I have also finally begun to do memory keeping which I’ve come to discover is very meaningful to me.

 Now that I have shared some of my creative journaling pages, I want to take a moment and also let you know about all the mental health benefits of journaling and offer some tips for getting started.
 But, before I do that I just wanted to invite you to join the Facebook Group Creative Planning Expressions where planning and journaling merge for a wide variety of inspiration.